CrypticDG/DjangoCareerShiftersWebsite/README.md

 #### env1\scripts\activate (activate virtual envrionment that stored allyou modules for your pproject)
 #### 3.4 Install requirements.txt, (this will install all the modules you will need to run this webapp)
 #### py -m pip install -r requirements.txt
+#### run 'deactivate' in terminal when done, this deactivates your virtual environment
+#### and you can further alter program as you wish.
 #### make migrations every time models are changed
 #### py manage.py makemigrations
 #### py manage.py migrate